Prince Philip, husband of Queen Elizabeth II, dies at 99

 The popular Netflix series “The Crown” gave Philip a central role, with a slightly racy, swashbuckling image.
 He never commented on it in public, but the portrayal struck a chord with many Britons, including younger viewers who had only known him as an elderly man.

 Philip’s position was a challenging one — there is no official role for the husband of a sovereign queen — and his life was marked by extraordinary contradictions between his public and private duties.
-He always walked three paces behind his wife in public, in a show of deference to the monarch, but he was the head of the family in private.
+He always walked three paces behind his wife in public, in a show of deference to the monarch, but he played a significant role at home.
 Still, his son Charles, as heir to the throne, had a larger income, as well as access to the high-level government papers Philip was not permitted to see.

 Philip often took a wry approach to his unusual place at the royal table.